LinerSu/nyu-pl-sum19-rec/Class 09/README.md

   Queue<Sparrow> sparrow_queue = new LinkedList<Sparrow>();
   Queue<Bird> bird_queue = sparrow_queue; // Ok, assign it by reference.
   bird_queue.add(eagle); // Ok, eagle is a bird, add it.
-  Sparrow sparrow = sparrow.peek(). // oops, you got an eagle
+  Sparrow sparrow = sparrow.peek(). // oops, you got an eagle.
+WRONG!!!!
   ```
 - Def. variance refers to how subtyping between more complex types relates to subtyping between their components.
   - Let's consider another example: